 In case you’re not sure which cloud provider to use you can try using Azure here.

-Anyway, that’s just some of the reasons why your clustered indexes can take a while to rebuild.
+Anyway, that’s just some of the reasons why you encounter slow clustered index rebuilds within SQL Server.

 Of course, there are other reasons.
 However, these are the ones I generally encounter.